manggic/frontend-interview-question/README.md

     - callbacks in microtask queue are executed in between the execution of callback in the timer queue.
     - when running setTimeout with delay 0ms and an I/O async method, the order of execution can never be guaranteed
     - I/O events are polled and callback functions are added to the I/O queue only after the I/O is completed.
+    - microtask queue callback are executed in between check queue callback.
+    - when running setTimeout with delay 0ms and setImmediate method, the order of execution can never be guaranteed